zernjs/kernel/docs/03-plugin-system.md

 > **Creating, building, and managing plugins**

 The Plugin System is the heart of Zern Kernel.
-It provides a fluent API for defining plugins with dependencies, extensions, and wrappers.
+It provides a fluent API for defining plugins with dependencies, extensions, proxies, and shared state.

 ---